 George is renting from Housing NZ and the property he lives in with his family has significant issues with dampness and pests.
 George had requested action over the phone but nothing has changed and he now wishes to make a complaint to the Tenancy Tribunal.
 He has set aside money for the fee but doesn't have access to a computer and can't afford to get documents printed out at the library.
 George didn't have all the things needed to complete the form, so we made a list of the items for him to bring next time.
-We also gave George a hard copy of the application form so he had the option of completing it on paper, or could use it as a practice run before he comes back to complete the form online.
+We also gave George a hard copy of the application form so he had the option of complete the form online.